Marek Gołębiewski

-Marek Gołębiewski (born 18 May 1980) is a Polish football manager and former player who is the current manager of I liga club Chrobry Głogów.
+Marek Gołębiewski (born 18 May 1980) is a Polish professional football manager and former player who was most recently in charge of II liga club Zagłębie Sosnowiec.
+He previously managed teams such as Skra Częstochowa, Legia Warsaw and Chrobry Głogów.

 Club career

 Gołębiewski started his career with KS Piaseczno in 1997.
 Then he played for Gwardia Warsaw, Świt Nowy Dwór Mazowiecki, Radomiak Radom, Ruch Wysokie Mazowieckie, Drwęca Nowe Miasto Lubawskie, Sokół Sokółka, Pilica Białobrzegi and several Greek clubs.
 He ended his career in 2017 playing for Sparta Jazgarzew.
 In Ekstraklasa he played six games for the Świt, scoring one goal in the 2003–2004 season in the 3–1 loss against Legia Warsaw.

 Managerial career

 Early career

 On 6 August 2020, he became the coach of the third-tier Skra Częstochowa.
 He made his debut in the Polish Cup match against Stal Stalowa Wola, which Skra lost 1–3.
-On 17 May 2021, his employment contract was terminated by mutual consent, after the team did not win eight matches in a row.
+On 17 May 2021, his employment contract was terminated by mutual consent, after the team went winless in nine straight games.
 On 24 June 2021, he became the coach of Legia Warsaw II in the fourth division.